How to use NFC on Android

 Do you have NFC?

 Not all phones and tablets have NFC.
 Does yours have NFC?
 How do you check for its presence?
 One way is to check underneath the backplate and check for small print or other clues.
-On certain Samsung phones such as the Galaxy S3, for instance, you’ll see “Near Field Communication” printed on the battery pack.
+On certain (older) Samsung phones, for instance, you’ll see “Near Field Communication” printed on the battery pack.

 On some devices — especially Sony Xperia handsets — you’ll see the N-Mark — the official symbol indicating that the device is NFC-enabled.